 AngII perfusion needs effective micro-pumps and animals tend to form suprarenal aneurysms, not typical for humans.
-AngII perfusion in C57BL/6 mice produce AAA in 39% of cases, but ApoE-/- or or LDLR-/- animals develop AAA in approximately 100%.
-Genetically manipulated ApoE-/- or or LDLR-/- animals need long periods of time to cross-breed and inbreeding might result in lethal genome.
-AngII model is based on the simulation of the inflammatory process caused by the AngII infusion, which in the case of ApoE-/- mice, mimics the human inflammatory process.
+AngII perfusion in C57BL/6 mice produce AAA in 39 % of cases, but $ApoE^{-/-}$ or $LDLR^{-/-}$ animals develop AAA in approximately 100 %.
+Genetically manipulated $ApoE^{-/-}$ or $LDLR^{-/-}$ animals need long periods of time to cross-breed and inbreeding might result in lethal genome.
+AngII model is based on the simulation of the inflammatory process caused by the AngII infusion, which in the case of $ApoE^{-/-}$ mice, mimics the human inflammatory process.
 This model is technically less challenging than the PPE model as there is no need for major surgical manipulation of mice.
 This AAA induction method often leads to rupture.

 Genetic manipulation of specific genes in order to study their involvement and role in a specific path of disease pathogenesis is a valuable tool for either understanding the mechanisms behind disease pathogenesis or highlighting potential future therapeutic targets.
-Focused disruption of one or more gene alleles results in the creation of strains deficient animals, called gene knockout animals in modern literature, and provides useful information on the pathophysiology of specific health issues, or of vascular disease in our case (Daugherty et al. 2002).
-Despite the wide variety of gene knockout animal strains available, only a small number of them has been used in AAA formation and development research.
+Focused disruption of one or more gene alleles results in the creation of strains deficient animals, called gene knockout animals in modern literature, and provides useful information on the pathophysiology of specific health issues, or of vascular disease in our case (Daugherty 2002).
+Despite the wide variety of gene knockout animal strains available, only a small number of them have been used in AAA formation and development research.

-Aziz and Kuivaniemi (Aziz and Kuivaniemi 2007) have discussed in detail the role of MMPs secreted from inflammatory cells in the degeneration of medial elastin and collagen fibers; something that Silence et al (Silence et al. 2002) have simulated by Apo $E^{-/-}$ mice and TIMP-1-/- mice, finally demonstrating that the tendency of hyperlipidemic mice to develop smaller aneurysms was significantly exacerbated in the absence of TIMP-1.
+Aziz and Kuivaniemi (2007) have discussed in detail the role of MMPs secreted from inflammatory cells in the degeneration of medial elastin and collagen fibers; something that Silence et al. (2002) have simulated by $ApoE^{-/-}$ mice and TIMP-1^{-/-} mice, finally demonstrating that the tendency of hyperlipidemic mice to develop smaller aneurysms was significantly exacerbated in the absence of TIMP-1.
 Both the destruction of aortic wall and the connection of unregulated MMP activity with the development of larger aneurysms are findings consistent with results reported from human aneurysm studies.
-An interesting characteristic of Apo $E^{-/-}$ TIMP-1-/- animals is the reduced atherosclerotic process, suggesting that this strain may be the animal model to use for AAA-specific research (103).
-MMP role in the formation and development of AAA has been in the focus of many published results, such as by Pyo et al (Pyo et al. 2000) who confirmed the role for MMP-9 in the continued destruction of the medial elastic fibers contrary to that of MMP-12 that did not have a significant impact of AAA formation.
+An interesting characteristic of ApoE^{-/-} TIMP-1^{-/-} animals is the reduced atherosclerotic process, suggesting that this strain may be the animal model to use for AAA-specific research (Silence et al. 2002).
+MMP role in the formation and development of AAA has been in the focus of many published results, such as by Pyo et al. (2000) who confirmed the role for MMP-9 in the continued destruction of the medial elastic fibers contrary to that of MMP-12 that did not have a significant impact of AAA formation.

-The importance of the signaling pathway mediated by leukotriene B4 (LTB4) and by the G-coupled receptor protein (BLT1) in the pathogenesis of AAA has been recently demonstrated in a study by Ahluwalia et al (Ahluwalia et al. 2007), utilizing Apo $E^{-/-}$ Blt1-/- double knockout mice.
-LTB4 drives a pro-inflammatory response by binding to the high-affinity receptor BLT1, eliciting a signaling cascade that results in production of inflammatory mediators and MMPs (8, 104).
+The importance of the signaling pathway mediated by leukotriene B4 (LTB4) and by the G-coupled receptor protein (BLT1) in the pathogenesis of AAA has been recently demonstrated in a study by Ahluwalia et al. (2007), utilizing ApoE^{-/-} BLT1^{-/-} double knockout mice.
+LTB4 drives a pro-inflammatory response by binding to the high-affinity receptor BLT1, eliciting a signaling cascade that results in production of inflammatory mediators and MMPs (Ahluwalia et al. 2007).